FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 Lol, no.

 Application components generally shouldn't have knowledge of the full application.
+BabyIoC also has almost no features.
-You should almost always use something standard like [Inversify](http://inversify.io).
+You should almost probably use something standard like [Inversify](http://inversify.io).

 ### Does BabyIoC violate [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))?